Have you been to chateau Vaux le Vicomte?

 Frederic Cassel of Fontainebleu insists you try his chocolate bread.
 I had it this morning - a don't-miss

-Why I resisted the unctuous caramel tartiner of Jean-Charles Rochoux to top my chocolate bread is beyond me.
-Do not follow my example.
+Why I resisted the unctuous caramel tartiner of Jean-Charles Rochoux on top my chocolate bread is beyond me...

-Did you know candies from the red poppy/coquelicot by Des lis of Nemours are good for your throat?
+Did you know candies from the red poppy/coquelicot by Des Lis of Nemours are good for your throat?
 I did not though I gobbled down a small bag entirely back home.
-They did not taste a bit like medicine.
-Other chocolatiers present at the Palais to taste: Maison Bossier, Comptoir du Cacao, Arnaud Lahrer, Sadaharu Aoki, Mazet Confiseur and many others.
+They don't taste a bit like medicine.
+Other chocolatiers present at the Palais to taste: Maison Bossier, Comptoir du Cacao, Arnaud Lahrer, Sadaharu Aoki, Mazet Confiseur and others.